The Short Answer

 Why Pre-render?

-Setting Up the Pre-renderer Plugin
+Setting Up the Vite Prerender Plugin

-Install the required packages:
+Install the packages:

 Configure vite.config.ts